Myffy/Predictive-Analytics-and-Machine-Learning-in-R/README.md

 Also included are two R markdown files with R code, one for building a classification predictive model with random forest, and the second one for building a regression model using random forest.

-Also included are HTMl files for looking a the results and visulizations.
+Also included are HTML files for looking at the results and visulizations.